High Kings and Taoiseachs - Images of Ireland

 line was shut down that week.

-And if you pass the Killyvale way,
+And if you walk the Killyvale way,

 in sunshine and in rain